-The local faulted phase determination uses the same algorithms as the other ALPS relays.
+The local faulted phase determination uses the same algorithms as other ALPS relays.
 The permissive keying is supervised by the fault detecting functions (phase and ground distance, GDOC) and the local fault type determination algorithm.
-The channel keying is per the following table.

-Table 1-12: CHANNEL KEYING FOR PILOT TRIPPING (FOUR CHANNELS)
+Table 1-10: CHANNEL KEYING FOR PILOT TRIPPING (FOUR CHANNELS)